Kunal455/apnacollege-demo/README.md

 # apnacollege-demo
-this is for learning git fromm apna college
+this is for learning git fromm apna college (shraddha khapra)